 Origin of PCI DSS

-Due to the increase in credit card fraud and scams during 1990 to 2000, different companies such as American Express, MasterCard, and Visa individually started research and development at their ends to create standards for payment processing systems.
-Visa took the honor to introduce the first “Cardholder Information Security Program” standard in 2001.
-The other companies also created and implemented their company-specific security standards.
-These individual company level efforts resulted in interoperability issues and problems raised by the merchants and POS terminals because they had to assure compliance with every company-specific standard.
-To address the interoperability and compliance issues, the leading credit card companies made a joint venture and released PCI DSS version 1.0 in December 2004.
-PCI DSS is now a globally recognized standard, which all entities involved in payment processing have a requirement to comply with.
+Due to the rise in credit card fraud and scams from 1990 to 2000, companies like American Express, MasterCard, and Visa each started their own research and development to build standards for payment processing systems.
+In 2001, Visa was the first company to make the "Cardholder Information Security Programme" standard.
+The other companies also made and used their own security standards that were unique to them.
+These individual company level efforts resulted in interoperability issues and problems raised by merchants and POS terminals because they had to assure compliance with every company-specific standard.
+To address the interoperability and compliance issues, the leading credit card companies formed a joint venture and released PCI DSS version 1.0 in December 2004.
+PCI DSS is now a globally recognized standard that all entities involved in payment processing are required to comply with.

 Formation of PCI SSC

-PCI SSC (Payment Card Industry Security Standards Council) is a governing body established in September 2006 as a joint venture by MasterCard, American Express, Visa, JCB International and Discover Financial Services.
-It holds the mandate of managing the development in PCI and alignment of policies to PCI DSS.
+PCI SSC (Payment Card Industry Security Standards Council) is a governing body established in September 2006 as a joint venture by MasterCard, American Express, Visa, JCB International, and Discover Financial Services.
+It holds the mandate of managing the development of PCI and the alignment of policies to the PCI DSS.
 The development track is also available to other organizations by registering them as participating organizations.
-Each participating organization belongs to a particular SIG (Special Interest Group) and participates in the development regarding the mandate of that particular SIG.
-All the PCI DSS versions after 2006 were released by PCI SSC.
+Each participating organization belongs to a particular SIG (Special Interest Group) and participates in the development of the mandate of that particular SIG.
+All the PCI DSS versions after 2006 were released by the PCI SSC.

 PCI DSS History